globalise-huygens/tanap.docs.globalise.huygens.knaw.nl/docs/cape-transcriptions/index.md

 ## Orphan Chamber

-The links below point to transcriptions of papers from deceased estates administered by the Orphan Chamber at the Cape, created by the TEPC Transcription Project.
+The links below point to transcriptions of papers from deceased estates administered by the Orphan Chamber at the Cape, created by the TEPC Transcription Project (2004-2008), executed in the Western Cape Archives and Records Service in Cape Town.
 Please consult the [Introduction by the TEPC Transcription Team](pdf/introduction_to_the_inventories_of_the_orphan_chamber.pdf) for more information.

 The GLOBALISE project converted the original XML files containing the transcriptions to Markdown.
 Date values from the XML files were enclosed in curly brackets ({}), while dotted underlining was used to distinguish entity types: green for person names (testators and enslaved persons), red for geographical names, and blue for ship names.